yu-blues01/works/README.md

 # works
-This repository contains my work created by the code (mainly python).
+This repository contains my works created by the code (mainly python).